Julio Iglesias reflects on a life that ‘has been a miracle’

 Iglesias: I regret not having taken more advantage of time — of the solidity of time, the intention of time.
 That’s why I don’t like to sleep much anymore.
 Had I known when I was 20 that I was going to be a musician, I would have taken to the piano, I would have taken the guitar more seriously, I would have perfected my knowledge of music.

-AP: But here you are, one of the biggest artists in the world half a decade later.
+AP: But here you are, one of the biggest artists in the world half a century later.
 You didn’t do so badly…

 Iglesias: No, but I think you must learn as much as you can, and also know how to learn.
 A few days ago, I recalled when I had a huge American success with the album “1100 Bel Air Place” and I gave 12 or 14 concerts at the Universal Amphitheater.
 Gene Kelly, Fred Astaire, Bob Hope, legendary artists that have since passed away, came to see me, and I didn’t make the time.
 It didn’t occur to me to approach them, to have dinner with them and ask them about their lives to learn from them.